HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 \#vvsg
 ## <a name="streetsegmentdata"></a>street segment data
-The portion of a street between two consecutive cross streets that can be assigned to a voting [precinct](#precinct).
+The portion of a street between two consecutive cross streets that can be assigned to a [precinct](#precinct).

 \#vvsg
 ## <a name="supportsoftware"></a>support software